blueEnergy Nicaragua

 • Resilient infrastructure

-Climate change intensifies these vulnerabilities, affecting agricultural productivity and the stability of community systems.
+Climate change further intensifies these vulnerabilities, affecting agricultural productivity and the stability of community systems.

 Intervention Approach

-blueEnergy developed a work methodology based on a fundamental principle:
+blueEnergy developed a working methodology grounded in one fundamental principle:

 Development is not imposed.
-It is built together with the communities.
+It is built together with communities.

-Its intervention approach was structured into four main pillars:
+The intervention approach was structured around four main pillars:

 1